MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Follow the steps in the procedures below to set up MBS with tiered storage.
 Follow the procedures in the sequence listed below:

 >[!NOTE]
->  In case you wish to modify your existing storage to tiered storage, migrate your current backups to a temporary volume using [volume migration](volume-to-volume-migration.md).
+>  If you wish to modify your existing storage to tiered storage, migrate your current backups to a temporary volume using [volume migration](volume-to-volume-migration.md).

 1. [Prepare physical disks and create Windows Storage Pool](#prepare-physical-disks-and-create-windows-storage-pool)
 2. [Create tiered storage with required resiliency](#create-tiered-storage-volume)